0n0w1c/bobbing-control/readme.md

 Adds a startup setting to adjust the torso bobbing rate of Spidertrons and similar modded entities.

+Only modifies entities that do not have a custom value set.

 ---

 | Description      | Value        |